khronokernel/How-to-disable-your-unsupported-GPU-for-MacOS/disabling-the-gpu/device.md

 ![](https://i.imgur.com/kErJi0g.png)

 And voila!
-Your unsupported GPU is now hidden, do keep in mind other devices that go into that PCIe slot will also gain these properties disbaling them\(_I may or may not have disabled my PCIe drives this way_\)
+Your unsupported GPU is now hidden, do keep in mind other devices that go into that PCIe slot will also gain these properties disabling them\(_I may or may not have disabled my PCIe drives this way_\)